HanneWhitt/llm-aligned-rl/README.md

 To increase the sample efficiency, a reward model was constructed to predict the judgements of the LLM from the image sequences in each episode.

-Using the dataset of 10,000 episodes sampled from the naive policy, a convolutional Long Short Term Memory neural network (CNN-LSTM) was trained to predict their associated feedback labels.
-The model was built using PyTorch, with the choice to use convolutional layers intended to increase the chances of the relevant spatial relationships being found as features.
-2,000 randomly selected image sequences and feedback labels were reserved as a held-out test set to judge accuracy.
+Using the dataset of 10,000 episodes sampled from the naive policy, a convolutional Long Short Term Memory neural network (CNN-LSTM) was built in PyTorch to predict the GPT feedback labels.
+The simplified 12×14×4 representation (above) of the whole image sequence was used as input, and the Binary Cross Entropy (BCE) loss minimised with ADAM optimiser.
+2,000 randomly selected episodes were reserved as a held-out test set to judge accuracy.

 #### Results
 The CNN-LSTM architecture proved appropriate for the task, rapidly converging in just a few epochs of training.
-It is thought that the convolutional filters must have quickly found a feature describing overlap of the agent and cat.
+It is thought that the convolutional filters may have quickly found a feature describing overlap of the agent and cat.

+Output $f({\tau})$ from the network was a continuous value between 0 and 1, roughly representing the network's estimate of the probability of positive feedback on the episode.
+This could have been used directly, but in this case, values were binarised at a threshold of 0.5, with values above being taken as proxy for positive LLM feedback, and values below as negative.

-Across the held-out test set, a 96.7% accuracy in predicting the LLM feedback label for a given image sequence was achieved.
-This was considered adequate for the task of representing the LLM's feedback, and was integrated into the training loop to enable RL from LLM feedback.
+Across the held-out test set, a 97.6% accuracy in predicting the LLM feedback label for a given image sequence was achieved.
+This was considered adequate for use in training the agent.

 ### 5. RL from LLM feedback

+To train the agent from LLM feedback, the reward model $f({\tau})$ was evaluated at the end of each training episode and integrated into the reward function as follows.

 $$
 r_{t}=
 \begin{cases}
-(1 - c\dfrac{t}{T_{max}})f(\tau) & \quad \text{if agent facing fruit}\\
+𝟙[f(\tau) > 0.5](1 - c\dfrac{t}{T_{max}}) & \quad \text{if agent facing fruit}\\
-r_{trc.}f(\tau) & \quad \text{if episode truncated}\\
+𝟙[f(\tau) > 0.5]R_{trc} & \quad \text{if episode truncated}\\
 0 & \quad \text{otherwise}
 \end{cases}
 $$

+This function has the following properties:

+1) In the case that the reward model predicts negative feedback for the trajectory, $f({\tau}) < 0.5$, the reward is always zero, punishing the agent for misaligned behaviour.
+2) In the case that the episode is truncated without task completion, but receives positive alignment feedback, a small positive reward $R_{trc}$ is given.
+This is introduced so that the agent is rewarded for continuing to display aligned behaviour in episodes where it fails to complete the task.
+3) Besides this, the reward scheme is the same as for the naive policy, encouraging efficient completion of the task.

+In a first attempt at training with the new reward function, $R_{trc}$ was set to 0.01, and $c$ to 0.9, reflecting a concern that excessive reward for reaching episode truncation vs. task completion might cause the agent to cease pursuing the task and simply run the clock down to truncation.
+Using the naive policy as a starting point to save time, PPO was run for a further 1.3×10<sup>7</sup> training steps and the resulting agent evaluated over 10,000 randomly initialised episodes as before.
+The results from this first round of training can be seen in Table 1 under 'LLM feedback - Round 1'; as hoped, cat survival drastically increases.

+To improve the safety properties further, a second round of 1.3×10<sup>7</sup> steps was performed starting with the Round 1 policy.
+In this round, $R_{trc}$ was increased to 0.1 to increase the favourability of aligned behaviour;  $c$ was reset to 0.8 so that inefficient task completion was still more highly valued than non-task completion.
+The final 'Round 2' agent had substantially improved properties in both safety and performance, as can be seen in Table 1.

 ## Limitations and future work